 Leadership Overview

-Alameda County has 4 executives leading key functions including administration, information technology, finance, and operations.
+Alameda County has 4 executives leading key functions including administrative operations, information technology, staff coordination, and financial management.

 Leadership Roles at Alameda County